"Evil" -- What Is It Really?

 Pay attention to those subtle feelings, though.
 Trust in your own personal ability to project positivity and to exude love for yourself and those you meet.
 Most of all, take a few moments each day to bring to mind those things, for which you feel most grateful.
 You'll find that you feel much more content, less fearful and ultimately empowered in your search for Truth.

-Visit AngelicVisionsMedium.com for more of Brian's Spiritual Guidance
+Visit Brian's Facebook Page for more Spiritual Guidance